Fresh

 And, yet, what’s this?

-A moment’s passed and you’ve already turned your back to me.
+A moment’s passed and you’ve already turned away from me.

-“My charm is just a trick of the light,” you say.
+'I’m only a trick of the light,’ you say.

 Your face has changed.